Aduenko-Vladislav/telegramBot/README.md

 - Sending contact information to the manager.
 - Sending orders to the manager.
 - Ability to handle orders from multiple customers simultaneously.

+How it working you can look here https://t.me/ELFBAR_IL_Bot